 Drought can also increase the quality of the plant sap and make it more attractive to aphids.
 This happens because sugars and nitrogen become more concentrated in drought-stricken plants, allowing aphids to obtain more usable food in a shorter amount of time.

-In order to control aphids in your garden, try to avoid underwatering (or for that matter, overwatering) so plants stay healthy and strong.
+In order to prevent aphids in your garden, try to avoid underwatering (or for that matter, overwatering) so plants stay healthy and strong.

 3. Attract beneficial insects to your garden.

-I often leave a small colony of aphids on select plants for the sole purpose of feeding and keeping beneficial insects around.
+I often leave a small colony of aphids on select plants for the sole purpose of feeding and keeping ladybugs and other beneficial insects around.
 You can attract more of these good bugs to your garden by growing a wide variety of their favorite nectar-rich flowers.

 Beneficial flowers include umbels (like dill and Queen Anne’s lace), flat, single-headed blooms (like cosmos and black-eyed susans), and clusters of florets (like lantana and basil blossoms).
 You can find a list of easy-grow, pollinator-friendly plants here.

 A popular method of pest control among greenhouse growers is using “banker plants” to introduce parasitic wasps as a biological means of pest management.